National Healthy Housing Standard: 5 Things to Know

-Since the days when tuberculosis, typhoid, and dysentery were spreading through filthy tenement buildings, we’ve understood that housing conditions and health are tightly related.
-Unfortunately, even now, millions of people in the U.S. live in substandard conditions.* What can we do about it?
-The American Public Health Association’s (APHA) National Center for Healthy Housing has a solution: the National Healthy Housing Standard (NHHS).
+Since the days when tuberculosis, typhoid, and dysentery were spreading through tenement buildings, we’ve understood that housing conditions and health are closely related.
+Unfortunately, even now, millions of people in the U.S. live in substandard conditions.1 What can we do about it?
+The American Public Health Association’s (APHA) National Center for Healthy Housing (NCHH) has a solution: the National Healthy Housing Standard (NHHS).

 The NHHS lists a number of health consequences of substandard housing.
-They include:
+They include:3

 The NHHS seeks to overcome the inherent challenges of improving existing housing by focusing on specific improvements.
 The practical, comprehensive provisions in the NHHS can be implemented in total or in part, allowing localities to address the healthy housing issues most urgent to them.

 Most state and local building/housing codes seek to ensure a building’s structural integrity, while other codes mandate certain levels of energy efficiency and general occupant safety.
 Some areas even have codes regulating aesthetics.
-But few places enforce codes that are specifically focused on ensuring the overall health and well-being of housing occupants.
+But building codes also must address health-related standards, and communities must enforce them, advise the authors of "up to Code: Code Enforcement Strategies for Healthy Housing," a guide funded by The Kresge Foundation.4

 Most codes do not address such issues as: